 It’s a given that homeowners should be mindful of color and mood in the rooms they stage.
 Homebuyers make their decisions based on emotions, and if the rooms of your home are dark or gloomy, that gives the buyer the wrong impression.
 But home sellers should also be wary of dressing up even a bright room too blandly.
 Dull furnishings won’t do a thing to complement bright paint, vivid upholstery, or natural light.

-One of the hottest home staging trends this year, according to Realtor Mag, is silver.
-Silver is a neutral color, meaning that it can be paired with a wide variety of primary colors, but it also has the advantage of being shiny and eye-catching (as opposed to grey).
+One of the hottest home staging trends throughout the years is metal accents.
+Having a slight metal accent to a room can really add that luxurious feel to it, and also has the advantage of being shiny and eye-catching.
 Reflective surfaces and shiny accoutrements draw the homebuyers’ eyes and give a room a suave, sophisticated, enlivened air.
 Silver, bronze, brass, even a dash of gold or titanium—anything with a metallic sheen will go a long way toward pepping up your staged home and making it look more luxurious.
+According to The National Association of Realtors’ Realtor Magazine, it is okay to mix metals in your designs.
+“Combine warm metal colors.
+Brass, gold, and bronze can work well together since they share similar warm values versus shiny nickel, which leans toward the colder.”

 If you want to make your home pop, here are some ways to bring out the bling: